 Over a sink, turn your head so that one ear is directly facing the sink bottom.
 Allow the “spout” of the neti pot to meet securely with the nostril closest to the ceiling, forming a seal, and tip the neti pot up so that the water channels through the top nostril and exits your nose through the bottom nostril.
 When the pot is drained of water, gently blow your nose, flip sides, and repeat with the other ½ cup of saline water.

 It might sound like a big, hairy deal, but—like a lot of things—once you have it down, it’s easy-peasy.
 The actual nasal irrigation part takes less than 30 seconds.
-And for scores of my clients, it’s a game-changer during allergy season.
+And for scores of my clients, it’s a game-changer for combatting the discomfort of seasonal allergies.

 Don’t let pollen allergies get in the way of you enjoying glorious SPRING.